 The sugar operations in Zimbabwe consist of Triangle and a 50,3 percent stake in Hippo Valley Estates, representing a combined installed sugar milling capacity of more than 640 000 tons.
-At the beginning of the 2016/17 season, the Zimbabwe operations were supplied by 45 339 hectares of sugarcane land (own-estates and private farmers) with a potential to produce more than four million tons of sugarcane.
-The total refined sugar installed capacity is 140 000 tons and the Triangle ethanol plant has an installed capacity of 42 million litres over a 48-week production season.
-The securing of adequate water availability is important, and the completion of the Tokwe-Mukorsi dam (1,803 million megalitre capacity Tugwi-Mukosi dam (previously known as Tokwe-Mukosi) and the 1,740 million megalitres of the Mutirikwi dam, significantly improves water security of the operation.
+At the beginning of the 2017/18 season, the Zimbabwe operations were supplied by 45 245 hectares of sugarcane land (own-estates and private farmers) with a potential to produce more than four million tons of sugarcane.
+The total refined sugar installed capacity is 60 000 tons and the Triangle ethanol plant has an installed capacity of 41 million litres over a 48-week production season.
+Securing adequate water supply is important.
+In this regard, the 1,803 million megalitre capacity Tugwi-Mukosi dam (previously known as Tokwe-Mukosi) and the 1,740 million megalitres of the Mutirikwi/Tugwi system significantly improve the water security of the operation.
 The Lowveld region has a total dam capacity of some 4,226 million megalitres which provides adequate water for the Zimbabwean operations.

 The Huletts Sunsweet® brand is the leading sugar brand in the country.
 The Lowveld in Zimbabwe, with excellent topography, climate and established water storage and conveyance infrastructure for irrigation, is recognised globally as a highly competitive sugar producer.
 The Zimbabwean operations include the business running the largest cattle herd and extensive game reserves, which have significant potential for tourism.